philipce/nifty/README.md

 ##### GNU C Library

-Nifty uses glibc for some basic math functions; fortunately Swift has this built in.
+Nifty uses glibc for some basic math functions; fortunately Swift has this built in so nothing extra needs to be done.

 ##### LAPACK

+Nifty relies on [LAPACK](http://www.netlib.org/lapack/) for much of its linear algebra functionality.
+Follow the steps below to get it set up.
+- Download LAPACK (version 3.6.1)
+- Gunzip and tar the file
+- Copy and edit the file LAPACK/make.inc.example to LAPACK/make.inc
+- Edit the file LAPACK/Makefile and type make

 ##### BLAS

+LAPACK comes with a reference BLAS library...

 ##### Fortran

 LAPACK needs Fortran.
-On Ubuntu, install with `sudo apt-get install gfortran`
+On Ubuntu, you can install it with `sudo apt-get install gfortran`.

 ### Usage